 The Professional Team may react to possible corrections proposed by the modeling organization but will not tell the modeling organization how to correct the non-compliance.
 If the problems can be remedied while the Professional Team

-is on-site, the Professional Team will review the corrective actions taken, including revisions to the original March 1 or November 1 submission, before determining verification of a standard.
+is on-site, the Professional Team will review the corrective actions taken, including revisions to the original November 1 submission, before determining verification of a standard.

 If the problems cannot be corrected while the Professional Team is on-site, then the modeling organization shall have seven days from the final day of the on-site review to notify the Chair in writing that it will be ready for an additional verification review within thirty days of the notification.
 The modeling organization shall submit all revised documentation as specified under V. Submission Revisions.